-The subject areas taught in the LL.M. in European Law give students the opportunity to acquire a comprehensive understanding of European Law in most areas falling within the competence of the European Union.
-Courses are also taught with a comparative and international perspective.
+The LL.M.
+(Master of Laws) in European Law gives students the opportunity to acquire a comprehensive understanding of European Law in most areas falling within the competence of the European Union.
+Courses are taught with a comparative and international perspective.

 All classes are conducted in English.